 *Survey was conducted before the Yuan devaluation, but recent indicators show that this has not yet affected the HNWI Chinese as they have taken measures to ensure their investments remain stable.

 This indicates that Americans are a bit more cautious with their wealth compared to Asians, and especially the Chinese, HNWIs.
-Part of this behavioural difference can be attributed to the wide average age gap between a HNWI in China versus one in the US (figure 3).
-We can see that the HNWI population in China is predominantly below 40 years old, while it is quite the opposite in the US.
+Part of this behavioural difference can be attributed to the wide average age gap between a HNWI in Mainland China versus one in the US.
+The HNWI population in Mainland China is predominantly below 40 years old, while it is quite the opposite in the US.

 Figure 4 – Extremely Important Motivations for Buying Luxury

 In a nutshell, American HNWIs are product focused and will mostly opt for a luxury brand that delivers in a superior fashion in design and craftsmanship.
 On the other side are Chinese HNWIs who not only require a product of high quality, but have emotional requirements that can be addressed by providing personalization service, and exclusivity.
 This can be achieved by offering product lines at high price points, limiting the number of people who can purchase, or providing limited edition models available only to the most loyal customers.